Ready to see what radically personal customer service looks like? Sign up for a free demo with Gladly today.

 - Be Sincere and Empathetic: Showing empathy and sincerity is more about your listening skills than it is about your speaking skills.
 When your customer is explaining their story, are you constantly reassuring them that you’re listening?
 Are you asking questions or giving verbal/written indications that you’re following them along?
 And are you speaking in a way that shows you care?

-Customer Service Tone Tips Over the Phone
+Customer Service Tone Tips: Phone Calls

 Even with the advent of chat and social media platforms, a lot of customers still prefer to make a call when they need the support of a customer service representative.
 When it comes to over-the-phone calls, it’s all about how you’re saying what you’re saying.